 You can still appeal exclusions from school and refused placing requests to mainstream schools to education appeal committees.

 Our factsheet on Education appeal committees explains key information about how the process works.

 It may take the appeal committee longer than normal to hear your appeal and there will be changes to how they conduct the appeal.
-These changes are explained below.
+The changes to the law, and the updated Scottish Government coronavirus guidance on school placing requests and appeals, are explained below.

 The law has been changed so that you can submit appeals by email as well as by post.